stylelint/vscode-stylelint/.github/ISSUE_TEMPLATE/REPORT_A_BUG.md

 ---
 name: "\U0001F41B Report a bug"
-about: 'Is something not working as you expect?'
+about: "Is something not working as you expect?"
 ---

 <!-- Please answer the following.
 We close issues that don't. -->